 Charge of the Light Brigade

 That’s right; this flashlight is rechargeable, via a small micro USB port in the tailcap that is both waterproof in itself but also protected by an attached rubber plug.
 The MH12GTS is a dual-fuel light in that it can use a pair of standard CR123A batteries or a single 18650 Li-Ion battery – or you can, of course, use the included (and preferred) NL1835HP battery which offers in-light charging capability; this means you don’t need to remove the batteries from the light itself to recharge – simply open the USB port and plug it in.
-You’ll find that if you’re a fan of blasting out the incredibly high output this light offers, you’ll be charging this light up on semi-frequent occasion, though the 3500 mAH NL1835HP batteries offer an incredible amount of stored juice.
+You’ll find that if you’re a fan of blasting out the incredibly high output this light offers, you’ll be charging this light up on semi-frequent occasion, though the No products found. offer an incredible amount of stored juice.